 The Texas legislature codified this criminal offense in Texas Penal Code Section 30.03.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1993.

-The Penal Code codifies the Texas Burglary of Coin-Operated or Coin Collection Machines law under Title 7 “Offense Against Property,” Chapter 30 “Burglary And Criminal Trespass.”
+The Penal Code classifies the Texas Burglary of Coin-Operated or Coin Collection Machines law under Title 7 “Offense Against Property,” Chapter 30 “Burglary And Criminal Trespass.”
 Learn more about the Texas offense of Burglary of Coin-Operated or Coin Collection Machines below.

 What is the current Texas law about Burglary of Coin-Operated or Coin Collection Machines?